-- You may carry out research and collect the information you want unsupervised conditions. - You may take your research materials into the assessment - You must carry out Task 1 on your own, under supervis - You may use a scientific calculator but all workings must be shown. - You may have access to a computer with interne
+- You may carry out research and collect the information you want to unsupervised conditions. - You may take your research materials into the assessment. - You must carry out Task 1 on your own, under supervised conditions. - You may use a scientific calculator but all workings out must be shown. - You may have access to a computer with internet access to complete Task 1.